ratwolfzero/hopalong_python/README.md

 ### Application of Copysign (Math Module) as Signum function

-The programs now utilizes the math.copysign function "copysign(x,y)"
+The programs utilize the math.copysign function 'copysign(x, y)',
-which returns a float with the magnitude (absolute value) of x but the sign of y.
+which returns a float with the magnitude (absolute value) of x but the sign of y
 On platforms that support signed zeros, copysign(1.0, -0.0) returns -1.0.

 $$